What is a hotel deposit?

 How long do hotels take to refund deposits?
 Or from the guest’s point of view, when do hotels give your deposit back?
 Depending on the guest’s bank or credit card provider, most refunds will typically be processed within 3-10 business days.

-Ready to establish your hotel security deposit policy?
-Let’s walk through a hotel deposit policy example process to understand how you might go about it.
+Let’s walk through a hotel deposit policy example process to gain a slightly deeper understanding of how you might go about creating yours.

 Set an amount that protects without deterring bookings